 Read about them and how you can use them with the gluteus maximus (and perhaps even the adductor magnus) in hamstring anatomy for yoga.

-There are two types of hip flexors.
-Maybe there's more, but for the next two links to make sense there are two.
+Hip flexors can be divided into two categories.
 One type of hip flexor only works across a single joint.
 The hip joint.
 For a look at single joint hip flexors, read hip flexors.

 The deep six hip muscles are the piriformis, the gemellus superior and inferior, the obturator internus, obturator externus and the quadratus femoris.